SergiyKonrad/react-ts-material-product-manager/README.md

 # React TS Axios Project

-This project demonstrates a simple implementation of dynamic product loading using React, TypeScript, and Axios.
-The project fetches and displays product details, with a focus on handling loading states, errors, and dynamic data retrieval using hooks.
+This project demonstrates a simple implementation of dynamic product loading using React, TypeScript and Axios.
+It fetches and displays product details, with a focus on handling loading states, error handling, debugging, and preparing the frontend for backend compatibility.

 ## Features